-The second thing that usually helps me out of a stagnant hold is to reach out to other musicians I haven’t talked to in a while and ask what they’ve been practicing, what they’ve been listening to, or whether they’ve done any recent deep dives as players or engineers – and sometimes they’re just as stuck as you!
-This can be comforting, to know you’re not the only one, and sometimes it you can help each other out of it.
+The second thing is to reach out to other musicians I haven’t talked to in a while and ask what they’ve been practicing, what they’ve been listening to, or whether they’ve done any recent deep dives as players or engineers.
+Sometimes they’re just as stuck as you!
+This can be comforting, to know you’re not the only one, and sometimes you can help each other out of it.

-How do you know when something is done?
+How do you know when something you’re working on is done?

-JM: That’s a tough one; the right answer to that question feels like it should be, “listen to your gut”, but I’m very guilty of continuing to hear how things can be presented differently.
+That’s a tough one.
+The right answer to that question feels like it should be, “listen to your gut”, but I’m very guilty of continuing to hear how things can be presented differently.
 I’m a repeat offender of black hole expeditions, the sun going coming up and going down before I know it and option anxiety settling in.
-Honestly though, I look to my band mates or other musicians to let me know when things are done.
+Honestly, though, I look to my bandmates or other musicians to let me know when things are done.

 Any best practices to recommend?

-JM: Practice saying “No” to multiple takes and over editing yourself, because people usually want to hear and feel a real human being, not the computer’s idea of a human being.
+Practice saying “No” to multiple takes and over-editing yourself.
+People usually want to hear and feel a real human being, not the computer’s idea of a human being.
 If you truly know a song well enough BEFORE you track, you should have a fairly inspired take in the first 3 tries.
-And lastly, create a broad style reference playlist for your studio, something you can look to for those times you’re “lost in the woods”.
+And lastly, create a broad style reference playlist for your studio, something you can look to for those times you’re “lost in the woods”